 2. Real-Time Labor Cost Tracking

 Every schedule decision has a direct financial impact.
-Retail scheduling software should display the projected labor cost and labor cost as a percentage of revenue in real time as managers build and adjust shifts.
+Retail scheduling software should display projected labor costs and labor costs as a percentage of revenue in real time as managers build and adjust shifts.
 Visibility at the shift level prevents budget overruns before they occur rather than surfacing them on a payroll report three weeks later.

 3. Automated Compliance Controls

-The platform should enforce minimum rest periods between shifts, flag schedules that violate local predictive scheduling laws, automate advance schedule posting notifications, and track premium pay obligations when changes are made within the protected window.
+The platform should enforce minimum rest periods between shifts, flag schedules that violate local predictive-scheduling laws, automate advance-notice schedule-posting notifications, and track premium-pay obligations when changes are made within the protected window.
 For multi-location retailers, compliance rules should be configurable by jurisdiction, so each store operates under the correct regulatory framework.

 4. Shift Swap and Open Shift Management

 Employee-initiated shift swaps are a daily operational reality in retail.
-A scheduling platform should allow employees to request swaps through a mobile app, route those requests through a manager approval workflow, and automatically validate that the swap does not create overtime or compliance violations before it is approved.
+A scheduling platform should allow employees to request swaps through a mobile app, route those requests through a manager-approval workflow, and automatically validate that the swap does not result in overtime or compliance violations before approval.
 Open shift posting should allow managers to broadcast available shifts to eligible employees with a single action.

 5. Mobile Accessibility